The Noether--Lefschetz theorem in arbitrary characteristic

-Let $X$ be a proper, normal variety over an algebraically closed field $k$.
-When we say divisor without specifying further, we refer to Weil divisors. $\sim$ will denote linear equivalence of divisors, and if $D$ is a divisor on $X$, then by abuse of notation we will also write $D\in\Cl(X)$ for its linear equivalence class.
+Let $X$ be a normal proper variety over an algebraically closed field $k$.
+When we say divisor without specifying further, we refer to Weil divisors.
+We use $\sim$ to denote linear equivalence of divisors, and if $D$ is a divisor on $X$, then by abuse of notation we will also write $D\in\Cl(X)$ for its linear equivalence class.

 \begin{defn}[{\cite[Definition 15]{kol_mumford}}] Let $\Cl(X)$ denote the group of divisors modulo linear equivalence, and let $\Cl^0(X)$ be the subgroup of divisors that are algebraically equivalent to 0.
-The \emph{N\'eron--Severi class group} of $X$ is the quotient $\Clns(X)=\Cl(X)/\Cl^0(X)$. \end{defn} The natural inclusions $\Pic^0(X)\subset\Cl^0(X)$ and $\NS(X)\subset\Clns(X)$ are both isomorphisms if and only if every Weil divisor is Cartier (for example if $X$ is locally factorial).
+The \defi{N\'eron--Severi class group} of $X$ is the quotient $\Clns(X)=\Cl(X)/\Cl^0(X)$. \end{defn} The natural inclusions $\Pic^0(X)\subset\Cl^0(X)$ and $\NS(X)\subset\Clns(X)$ are both isomorphisms if and only if every Weil divisor is Cartier (for example if $X$ is locally factorial).

 The class group can also be given a scheme structure via the Albanese variety.
-Note that here, following \cite{kol_determines}, we use Albanese variety to refer to the classical, pre-Grothendieck notion of the Albanese variety \cite{weil1950}.
-Since we work over an algebraically closed field, we will only consider the case when $X$ has a smooth $k$-point: then the Albanese variety is the target of the universal rational map $\mathrm{alb}_X\colon X\dashrightarrow\textbf{Alb}(X)$ from $X$ to an abelian variety. \begin{thm}[{\cite{neron52}, \cite{lang-neron}, {\cite[Theorem 17]{kol_mumford}, \cite{kol_determines}}}] Let $X$ be a proper, normal variety over an algebraically closed field $k$.
+Note that here, following \cite{kol_determines}, we use Albanese variety to refer to the classical, pre-Grothendieck notion of the Albanese variety \cite{weil1950} (see also \cite[128]{kol_determines}): the \defi{Albanese variety} of a variety $X$ over an algebraically closed field is the target of the universal \emph{rational map} $\mathrm{alb}_X\colon X\dashrightarrow\textbf{Alb}(X)$ from $X$ to an abelian variety. \begin{thm}[{\cites{neron52}{lang-neron}[Theorem 17]{kol_mumford}[Section 14]{kol_determines}}] Let $X$ be a normal proper variety over an algebraically closed field $k$.
 Then

 where $\mathbf{Alb}(X)^*$ is the dual of the Albanese variety.
 The natural injection $\Cl^0(X)\to \mathbf{Cl}^0(X)(k)$ is an isomorphism, and $\Clns(X)$ is a finitely-generated abelian group. \end{thm} In the literature, $\mathbf{Cl}^0$ is sometimes called the Picard variety \cite{weil1950}.
 We refer the reader to \cite{kol_determines} for a modern treatment and to \cite{kleiman_fga_explained} for more on the history.